bmc0/dsp/README.md

 ------ | ------------------------------
 `q`    | Q-factor (default).
 `s`    | Slope (shelving filters only).
+`d`    | Slope in dB/octave (shelving filters only).
+Also changes the definition of `f0` from center frequency to corner frequency (like Room EQ Wizard and the Behringer DCX2496).
 `o`    | Bandwidth in octaves.
 `h`    | Bandwidth in Hz.
 `k`    | Bandwidth in kHz.